huserben/TfsExtensions/BuildTasks/overview.md

 *$(BuildConfiguration)*
 This will work with every variable you have defined in your build.

-**Caution:** Be cautios when you have a variable value that contains itself a comma.
+**Caution:** Be cautious when you have a variable value that contains itself a comma.
 As this is used in the task for separating the parameter key's and values it can cause some issues.
 However it is supported that you have Variable values that include a comma, however then your parameter cannot contain a colon.
 For example these will work:
 - **VariableKey**: *MyValue1, MyValue2*
 - **VariableKey**: *C:\Test\Something, otherValue*